 You want to know everything about slow deco, the eco-friendly decorating trend with a timeless style?
 Then you are at the right place!

-Basically, slow deco refers to a reasoned and ecological approach to decoration rather than a style.
+Basically, slow deco - translate "slow decoration" - refers to a reasoned and ecological approach to decoration rather than a style.
 The idea is indeed to take one's time, to meticulously select items and to measure one's purchases in order to create a serene environment.
-An approach that we completely adhere to in the context of the decorating advice that we provide.
+An approach adopted within the framework of the advice in decoration which we lavish.

 A little background on the origins of slow deco